Lagos: Healthcare

-Lagos has many hospitals and medical facilities, some of which have accomplished feats in Nigeria's medical history.
-For example, the oldest Nigerian hospital is located in the city as well as West Africa's first air-operated emergency medical service, which commenced in the city.
-The Lagos healthcare system is generally divided into public and private sectors that provide medical services at the primary, secondary, and tertiary levels.
+Lagos has many hospitals and medical facilities.
+The oldest Nigerian hospital is located in the city as well as West Africa's first air-operated emergency medical service, which commenced in the city.
+The Lagos healthcare system is divided into public and private sectors that provide medical services at the primary, secondary, and tertiary levels.

 Transportation

 Lagos has one of the largest and most extensive road networks in West Africa.
 It also has suburban trains and some ferry services.
-Highways are usually congested in peak hours, due in part to the geography of the city, as well as to its explosive population growth.
+Highways are usually congested in peak hours owing to the geography of the city and to its explosive population growth.
 Lagos is also linked by many highways and bridges.

 Highways

 The Lagos–Ibadan Expressway and the Lagos–Abeokuta Expressway are the major controlled-access highways in the north of the city and serve as inter-state highways to Oyo State and Ogun State respectively.
 To the west the congested Lagos–Badagry Expressway serves outlying towns such as Festival Town, which was the location for the 1977 Festival of Black Arts and Culture 77.

-Lagos' importance as a commercial center and port and its strategic location have led to it being the end-point of three Trans-African Highway routes using Nigeria's national roads.
+Lagos's importance as a commercial centre and port and its strategic location have led to it being the end-point of three Trans-African Highway routes using Nigeria's national roads.
 The Trans–West African Coastal Highway leaves the city as the Badagry Expressway to Benin and beyond as far as Dakar and Nouakchott; the Trans-Sahara Highway to Algiers, which is close to completion, leaves the city as the Lagos-Ibadan Expressway.

 Local public transport

 The Lagos Metropolitan Area Transport Authority (LAMATA) is responsible for public transport.

-Since 2021 using a bus or the light rail system is paid for with a public transport card without cash.
+Since 2021, using a bus or the light rail system is paid for with a public transport card without cash.
 This card can be used equally on BRT and LBSL buses.
 One can purchase a public transportation card at any of the ticketing booths at the bus terminals scattered across Lagos State.